 When Student Success Advocate Nedra Hotchkins introduced herself and offered to assist with anything, Jelani’s response was, “I really thought she was kidding.
 But she would text me and email information about events.
 She offered to help connect me with different people.”
 Jelani’s goal was to make connections and be more active on campus.
 She reveals the biggest accomplishment Nedra helped with: “She’s the reason I applied to graduate school.”

 Jelani also confided in Nedra about her struggle as a student of color at the U. Nedra gave Jelani advice and introduced her to students who shared these feelings.
 “In a way, Nedra really brought us together so we could support each other,” she admits.
 “Through Nedra, I found my voice.
-She helped me to be more confident and embrace the fact that I am African American.”
+She helped me to be more confident and embrace the fact that I am African-American.”

 Jelani admires the unique approach of SSEI.
 She explains that at such a big school, it is hard to find people like Nedra, “but SSAs are out in the campus meeting students.
 It’s amazing.
 I never would’ve met Nedra otherwise.”
-Jelani’s advice is, “Connect with a SSA.
+Jelani’s advice is, “Connect with an SSA.
 They come to you, and that’s what works about it.
 Without Nedra, I wouldn’t have applied to graduate school.
 I wouldn’t have come to campus as often.
 Even though she is not physically here with me, because of her, I feel more confident being here.”

-Haoran Yu , Communications & Drawing minor
+Haoran Yu , Communications major, Drawing minor

 By Sydney Magana (Spring 2015)